katherinesutarlim/atp-birthdays/README.md

-# Tennis Birthday
+# ATP Birthdays

-A visualisation of the birthdates of 101 tennis players.
+A visualisation of the birthdates of 101 ATP players.

 Credits to Tennis Abstract for the dataset.